 12. Develops, plans, and implements methods to improve transitioning AEL graduates into higher education or other career, technical, or academic programs.

-25. Prepares the annual program plan, budget, and program application (grant) with assistance from the Director of Developmental Education, Dean of Academic Affairs, and other MSU – WP staff and researches and works closely with the Director of Developmental Education and the grant writer to write project proposals.
+20. Prepares the annual program plan, budget, and program application (grant) with assistance from the Dean of Academic Affairs, and other MSU – WP staff and researches and works closely with the Dean of Academic Affairs and the grant writer to write project proposals.

-27. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of Developmental Education.
+22. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Dean of Academic Affairs.

-28. Contributes to the overall success Developmental Education and Academic Affairs by performing all other duties as assigned.
+23. Contributes to the overall success Adult Literacy Programs and Academic Affairs by performing all other duties as assigned.

-The Coordinator, College Readiness Programs is supervised by the Director of Developmental Education and supervises AEL instructors.
+The Coordinator, Adult Literacy and College Readiness Programs is supervised by the Dean of Academic Affairs and supervises AEL instructors.

 OFFICE OF HUMAN RESOURCES